What we stand for

 The matrix then unpacks what this would look like at different times and locations in our school.
 A copy of the CBPS Matrix can be found here.

 As part of PB4L Christies Beach Primary School, has introduced a number of initiatives to acknowledge positive student behaviour around the school.
-We have introduced a Whole School Huddle three times a day where we come together as a school community and share news and good things that are happening in our school and for our students.
-Throughout the school day students earn raffle tickets for their positive behaviour and during the morning huddle we draw a daily raffle for students to win a small prize.
+We have introduced a Whole School Huddle at the beginning of the day where we come together as a school community and share news and good things that are happening in our school and for our students.
+Throughout the school day students earn raffle tickets for their positive behaviour to go into the draw to win a small prize.

 We Are Respectful